yugabyte/yugabyte-db/docs/content/preview/explore/transactions/distributed-transactions-ycql.md

 </ul>

 The best way to understand distributed transactions in YugabyteDB is through examples.
-Before you can start, you need to [create a YugabyteDB universe](../../#set-up-yugabytedb-universe).
+Before you can start, you need to [set up a local single-node YugabyteDB universe or a Sandbox cluster in YugabyteDB Managed](../../#set-up-yugabytedb-universe).

 ## Create a table